 James Raymo, PhD, Professor and Chair, Department of Sociology, and Director, Center for Demography & Ecology.
 He is a sociologist and demographer focused on families and health over the life course.

-Earlise Ward, PhD, Associate Professor of Clinical Psychology and Interim Associate Dean for Academic Programs, School of Nursing.
+Earlise Ward, PhD, Director of Morgridge Center of Public Service, Associate Professor of Clinical Psychology, School of Nursing.
 Her research is focused on mental health interventions for African Americans.

 Ian Bird, PhD, Professor and Vice Chair for Research and Integrated Graduate Training, Department of Obstetrics & Gynecology.
 An expert in the molecular endocrinology of reproduction, he is Director, Endocrinology-Reproductive Physiology, and PI of the associated Predoctoral T32.

 Christopher Coe, PhD, Professor, Department of Psychology and Director of the Harlow Center for Biological Psychology.
 His research focuses on the relationship between psychosocial processes and health disparities.

 Thaddeus Golos, PhD, Professor and Chair, Department of Comparative Biosciences is a reproductive immunologist.

 Linda Schuler, PhD, VMD, Professor and Associate Chair for Faculty Development, Department of Comparative Biosciences, and studies biological effects of chronic stress.